 Plainridge Park Casino

-Plainridge Park Casino will feature a $225 million dollar integrated racing and gaming facility that will include the only live harness-racing track in Massachusetts.
-The establishment will feature a four-venue food court.
+Plainridge Park Casino is a $250 million dollar integrated racing and gaming facility that includes the only live harness-racing track in Massachusetts.
+The establishment features a food court.
 In addition, local football legend Doug Flutie’s first restaurant, Flutie’s Sports Pub, will be located at Plainridge Park Casino.
-The gaming area will feature 1,250 of the latest slot machines, video poker, video blackjack, and more.
-An entertainment lounge bar will featuring local and regional bands.
+The gaming area features 1,250 of the latest slot machines, video poker, video blackjack, and more.
+An entertainment lounge bar features local and regional bands.
 Seasonal entertainment will be featured, including food and wine festivals, simulated game shows, and more.
-1,620 structured and surface parking spaces will welcome visitors to the facility.
+1,620 structured and surface parking spaces welcome visitors to the facility.

 Plainridge Park Casino vital stats